artyamkas/LedController/README.md

 # LedController
-Led Controller as a project for "trpp" course.
+Led Controller as a project for "TDPA" course.